martmaiste/nginx-certbot/README.md

 ## Synopsis

 Nginx reverse proxy with Let's Encrypt support.

-At install time, a self-signed SSL certificate will be generated.
+At the install time, a self-signed SSL certificate is generated.
 This is required for the nginx to start with default https configuration.

+Default nginx configuration redirects all http requests (except Let's Encrypt challenge) to https.

+https requests are proxied to upstream server on port 8080.

-## Installation
+## Installation and usage

 DOMAIN and EMAIL variables are optional and they are used for generating Let's Encrypt certificates.